WINTER SOWING 101

 - February - Tender Plants

-My method of winter sowing is based on sowing the seeds in two stages.
+After ten years of trial and error, my technique for winter sowing is based on sowing the seeds in two stages.
 One for the perennial seeds of cold-season plants, and a later one for annual flowers and warm-season plants.

 You can, of course, sow continuously through the winter months, but keeping it to a simple two-phase sowing system is much easier for me.